 Using the Battery

 Each cell, consisting of the zinc side of one penny, a soaked disk and the copper side of another penny, generates around one volt.
 With four cells, your battery will generate roughly four volts.
 You can test this with a multimeter.
 Also, four volts is enough to make an LED shine brightly.
-The short lead from the LED needs to be connected to the end of the battery that has the intact penny.
+Connect the short lead from the LED to the end of the battery that has the intact penny.
 This is the anode -- the negative pole of the battery.

 Almost any combination of two different metals for the electrodes will make a battery.
 Different combinations yield different voltages.
 You can make a battery similar to Volta’s by stacking up cells made of saltwater-soaked cardstock sandwiched between two different metals.
 Ideas include pennies and nickels, pennies and aluminum (foil or sanded pieces of pop cans), pennies and zinc-coated washers, and uncoated steel washers and aluminum.